flows-network/slack-github-issue-summarizer/README.md

   </a>
 </p>

-Do you want to stay up-to-date with the issues your open-source project users are facing?
-This bot can help by providing a summary of the past week's issues on your GitHub repository and posting each issue as a Slack message.
-This can save you time and increase productivity.
+Stay informed on the issues your open-source project users encounter.
+Our bot summarizes issues from your GitHub repository over the past 7 days (or fewer) and shares each issue summary as a separate Slack message, streamlining your review process.

 This bot can work with any public GitHub repos.

-## Usage:
+## How to Use:

-To trigger this bot, send a message to the designated channel with `trigger_word` <github_owner>/<github_repo> [n].
+To trigger this bot, send a message to the designated Slack channel with `trigger_word` <github_owner>/<github_repo> [n].
 - `trigger_word` are the word(s) of your choice.
 It defaults to "flows summarize" if not specified when you create the flow.
-- github_owner is the GitHub owner of the repository to summarize
+- github_owner is the owner of the GitHub repository
 - github_repo is the GitHub repository to summarize
   - github_owner and github_repo are separated by a '/'
-- `[n]` is the number of days to include in the summary for issues with activities in this period.
-If you don't write any numbers, the default is 7.
+- `[n]`: Number of days for the summary (default is 7 days if left empty).

 Let's take Pytorch as an example.
-Send `flows summarize pytorch/pytorch` to the designated channel, you will receive the issue summary of each issue raised in the last 7 days.
+Send `flows summarize pytorch/pytorch` to the designated channel, you will receive summaries of each issue raised in the last 7 days.

 ## Deploy on your own repo